gathik-jindal/MooreMachine/README.md

         1) Refer to [Making Connections](#Making Connections) for more information on making connections

 ## Moore Machine Methods

+The following methods are available for the user :

 ## Combinational Block Methods